MelanieWinter/simon/README.md

 }
 ```

-8. AAU, I want to be able to lower the volume or completely turn off the sounds for the key tones.
+8. AAU, I want to be able to lower the volume or completely turn off the key tones.

 ```js
 function toggleSound() {